rafalp/Misago/dev-docs/plugins/hooks/validate-user-data-hook.md

     ...
 ```

-A standard Misago function used for validating the user data, or the next filter function from another plugin.
+Misago function used for validating the user data, or the next filter function from another plugin.

 Should raise a Django's `ValidationError` if data is invalid.